fadion/aria/README.md

 # Aria Language

 Aria is an expressive, interpreted, toy language built as an exercise on designing and interpreting a programming language.
 It has a noiseless syntax, free of useless semi colons, braces or parantheses, and treats everything as an expression.
-Technically, it features a hand written lexer and parser, a recursive decent one (Pratt), and a tree-walk interpreter.
+Technically, it's built with a hand written lexer and parser, a recursive decent one (Pratt), and a tree-walk interpreter.
 I have never set any goals for it to be either fast, nor bulletproof, so don't expect neither of them.

 ## Usage